simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Original source:

-> Roerich, N. 1931.
+> Roerich, G. 1931.
 Trails to Inmost Asia: Five years of exploration with the Roerich Central Asian Expedition.
 New Haven: Yale University Press.
 Preface by Louis Marin, 504 pages, folding route map, frontispiece portrait, 151 illustrations.

 ## List of changes

+* Lots (hundreds) of small edits, original formatting is preserved.
 * Excessive line breaks removed to adapt for modern screens.
-* Page numbers are adjusted and preserved for easy reference.
+* Page headers are adjusted and preserved for easy reference and linking.
-* Lots (hundreds) of small edits, original formatting is preserved.
 * Typos in the source text are not fixed with the exception of an incorrect link to Rin-chen bzang-po in the index (should be 17, was 917).
-* Interactive index added.
+* Clickable index added.
+* Clickable list of illustrations added.
 * [Google Docs version](https://docs.google.com/document/d/1ZvcCOrRze3yLZ7HC0lz-M40sQmiLVOqX7Nz8g7ZXY9s/edit?usp=sharing) - use to download as DOC or PDF or make a copy for your work online.

 ## Book contents